 That would be a mistake.
-There are differences, some subtle, others more substantial, between the Euroskeptic parties which could easily frustrate some of their attempts to work together.
+There are differences, some subtle, others more substantial, between the Euroskeptic parties, which could easily frustrate some of their attempts to work together.

-Its closest European ally, the Dutch Freedom Party, is also likely to win more votes than either of the ruling parties in the Netherlands.
+Its closest European ally, the Dutch Freedom Party, is similarly projected to best the ruling parties in the Netherlands.

 Some of them say Russia is the new champion of freedom and security in Europe.
 Some say Europe needs to break away from its “submission” to the United States.
 Others urge attacks on immigrants and Roma.
 Some idolize Adolf Hitler and celebrate Mein Kampf.
 Many disparage Muslims and foreigners and gays and Jews in disgusting language.
 You can find them in England, France, Hungary, Denmark, Germany, Austria, Greece, Spain, Belgium, Italy and beyond.
 They are Europe’s resurgent far right.

 Britain’s United Kingdom Independence Party is certainly Euroskeptic.
 Like the Dutch Freedom Party, it wants to break away from the European Union altogether.
 It has also displayed some xenophobic tendencies.
-But the party’s leader, Nigel Farage, rules out any cooperation with either the Front national, due to its latent antisemitism, or the Freedom Party, because it is also anti-Islam.
+But the party’s leader, Nigel Farage, rules out any cooperation with either the National Front, due to its latent antisemitism, or the Freedom Party, because it is also anti-Islam.

-Others yet, such as the Vlaams Belang in Belgium and Italy’s Lega Nord, can reasonably be called xenophobic and are certainly Euroskeptic — but they are also separatists.
-They not only want to rid themselves of immigrants and Brussels; they want to rid themselves of other Belgians and Italians and their national governments as well.
+Others yet, such as the Vlaams Belang in Belgium and Italy’s Lega Nord, can reasonably be called xenophobic and are certainly Euroskeptic — but they are also separatist.
+They not only want to rid themselves of immigrants and Brussels; they want to rid themselves of other Belgians and Italians as well.

 And that is somewhat confounding.
-These parties claim to champion the sovereignty of the nation state in the face of European integration yet they are quick to defend a regime that tramples on the sovereignty of its neighbors when it suits it.
-They claim to be advocates of freedom yet embrace an autocracy.
+These parties claim to champion the sovereignty of the nation state in the face of European integration, yet they are quick to defend a regime that tramples on the sovereignty of its neighbors.
+They claim to be advocates of freedom, yet they embrace autocracy.

-But this sympathy for Russia is hardly a defining characteristic of a European far right.
+Russophilia is hardly a defining characteristic of a European far right.
 There are also left-wing parties that have justified Russia’s recent violations of Ukrainian territory.

 It also hardly constitutes the basis for an alliance.
 Political parties don’t group together in the European Parliament when they agree on foreign policy, if only because the European Parliament has virtually nothing to do with foreign policy.
-The only reason for these parties to work together is that they all resist deeper European integration and believe the process should be reversed rather than accelerated.
+The only reason for these parties to work together is that they all resist deeper EU integration and believe the process should be reversed rather than accelerated.

 However, already some of the milder Euroskeptic parties, such as the Freedom Party in the Netherlands, are criticized for cooperating with others that are close to racist.
-That doesn’t look to have dismayed its supporters so far but it very well could in the near future.
+That doesn’t look to have dismayed its supporters so far, but it very well could in the near future.